fblanke/fblanke.github.io/_posts/2020-5-9-Hello-World.md

 But the real difficulty is hidden behind the simple need that we want.
 For instance, what happens if a user with that name is already registered?
 Should someone who registers when they’re 17 get a message when they turn 18 to let them know they’re no longer discounted?
 What happens if a user pressed our “Create user” button twice before the page reloaded?

-### Knowing how to use a hammer and a saw doesn't qualify you for building a house
+## Knowing how to use a hammer and a saw doesn't qualify you for being a builder

 In Sweden, where I'm from, we have woodworking as a subject in school.
 You are taught to use basic tools and make simple things like butter knives or sauna scoops (is that even a word?).